-Ever since coach Ivan Abadjaev (you will see this spelled about 12 different ways) reinvented training for Olympic lifting in the 70’s or thereabouts, it’s common for his ideas to propagate through other non Olympic lifting sports.
+Ever since Bulgarian Olympic lifting coach Ivan Abadjaev (you will see this spelled about 12 different ways) reinvented training for Olympic lifting in the 70’s or thereabouts, it’s common for his ideas to propagate through other non Olympic lifting sports.
+And every 5 years or so someone will come along and try to reinvent Bulgarian powerlifting.
+Recently an ebook to that effect was written.

-And since I’m killing a week until next week’s big announcement, I want to continue an article I started a few weeks back before I got distracted by other stuff.
-Mainly I want to look at what the Bulgarian approach actually is, then look at how it’s usually attempted to be applied to PL’ing.
-And then I’ll tell you why it never actually works.
+So I want to look at what the Bulgarian approach actually is, then look at how it’s usually attempted to be applied to PL’ing.
+And then I’ll tell you why it never actually works and why you should forget about Bulgarian training.

 Pre-Abadjaev OL Training